astro/socksify-ruby/README.md

 A tor proxy is required before running the tests.
 Install tor from your usual package manager, check it is running with `pidof tor` then run the tests with:

-`ruby test/tc_socksify.rb`
+`ruby test/test_socksify.rb` (uses minitest, `gem install minitest` if you don't have it)

-Colorful diagnostic messages can be enabled via:
+Colorful diagnostic messages can be enabled via (on by default):

 `Socksify::debug = true`